|

 dynamic complexity (5).
 In essence we can subdivide layers 1 & 2 into

-problem – dynamic complexity.
-(2a) We don’t agree about the direction
+problem – detail complexity.
+(1b) We don’t agree about the nature of the problem – dynamic

 of the solution – detail complexity.
 When we reach the discussion on the Thinking